AgnitumuS/ubjs/CONTRIBUTING.md

 Follow [UnityBase setup instruction](https://git-pub.intecracy.com/unitybase/ubjs#install-windows)

-We recomend to use a Yarn instead of npm.
-Can be [installed from here](https://yarnpkg.com/en/docs/install).

 In case `yarn` is installed, use a `yarn install` `yarn run ...` instead of `npm i` & `npm run ...`

 ```